Neil Guppy

 Research

-Currently I am working on four projects:
+Currently he is working on four projects:

 - Canada’s Ongoing Gender Equity Revolution: a project mapping the historical transformation in the roles of women and men in Canadian society, including changes in family life, the economy, education, law and politics, and the social policies related to both progress and persistence in gender equity.